twolfson/twolfson.com/articles/berlin-and-project-updates.md

 ["Trying something new"]: /2016-02-15-trying-something-new

-To address that, I keep the other updates on separate blogs:
+To address that, I keep those updates on separate blogs:

 - Personal adventures: http://toddisadventuring.tumblr.com/
 - Entrepeneur experimentation: https://medium.com/@twolfsn

-The tl;dr of those blogs so far is:
+The tl;dr of those blogs so far:

 I moved to Berlin 1 week ago and am still adjusting.
 My project is taking longer than expected but moving along; it's on the tail end of prototyping and starting to begin proper development.